Enigmage/lookup/README.md

         Make sure you have python3 and pip3 installed on your system.
         Rest of the dependencies will be installed automatically.
         If your ~/.local/bin/ directory is not added to your path variable, make sure to do that too.
+        To do that:

+            Add the following line at the end of your ~/.profile or ~/.bash_profile

+            export PATH=$PATH:~/.local/bin/

+            Save and exit then run:

+            $ source .profile
+                    or
+            $ source .bash_profile

     From Github: